Jefferson High School

 2-year education program

-Students have helped build 13 homes over 3 years of program
+Students have helped build 18 homes over 5 years of the program

 Real-World Job Experience & Dual Enrollment College Credit